naveen5655/icecream/README.md

-## I Build This Project using Frontend as ReactJS and Backend as SpringBoot
+## I Created this project using ReactJS and SpringBoot.
-# Backend
+# Run Backend
 - connect the database in application.properties
 - Run springboot
-# Frontend
+# Run Frontend
 - npm install
 - npm start